100 Notable alumni of

 -

-Sir Ian Kershaw FRHistS FBA is an English historian whose work has chiefly focused on the social history of 20th-century Germany.
-He is regarded by many as one of the world's foremost experts on Adolf Hitler and Nazi Germany, and is particularly noted for his biographies of Hitler.
+Sir Ian Kershaw is an English historian whose work has chiefly focused on the social history of 20th-century Germany.
+He is regarded by many as one of the world's foremost experts on Nazi Germany and noted for his biography of Adolf Hitler.

 -